 Wellbutrin was initially approved for treatment of major depressive disorder (MDD) in 1985, so it's been studied extensively.

-Medical research suggests Wellbutrin is effective for depression, as prescription medications have to clear rigorous medical trials to be approved.
-A medical review from the Therapeutic Advances in Psychopharmacology Journal found that Wellbutrin reduced depression on average in 24 of 27 medical trials evaluated.
+A medical review published in the Therapeutic Advances in Psychopharmacology journal found that Wellbutrin reduced depression scores in 24 of 27 clinical trials.

 In trials where Wellbutrin was compared with placebo, it was superior in 5 of the 6 trials.
 The researchers also noted that Wellbutrin was found to be similarly effective to other antidepressant medications like sertraline (brand name Zoloft) but not superior.

 A 2005 meta-study concluded similar: that Wellbutrin in all of its formats (extended release, sustained release, immediate release) was effective for treating major depressive disorder.
 The review also noted that Wellbutrin had a lower incidence of common side effects caused by antidepressants such as sexual dysfunction and weight gain.